AnnaLewan/SimplySAS/README.md

-# AmpliSAS_py
+# SimplySAS

 AmpliSAS reimplementation

-PartSAS
+SimplySAS
 -----------------------------------------------------------------------------------------------------

-Performs part of genotyping of amplicon sequencing data by clustering errors and filtering artefacts.
-For now it can make one cluster (from dominant sequence) and find consensus seq for this cluster.
+Reimplementation of AmpliSAS.
+Performs genotyping of amplicon sequencing data by clustering errors and filtering artefacts following a 3-step based analysis: de-multiplexing, clustering and filtering.

 Files in repository:

-`PartSAS.py` - główny plik programu
+`SimplySAS.py` - main script

-`environment.yml` - plik umozliwiający postawienie środowiska
+`environment.yml` - environment file

-`fogsaa.cpp` - zewnętrzny program do alignmentu
+`fogsaa.cpp` - alignement softwere

-`Salmo_MHC_I.zip` - przykładowy plik z odczytami
+`Salmo_MHC_I.zip` - example multifile for NEW METHOD

-`test.ipynb` - plik ipythona zawierający cały skrypt i umożliwiający uruchomienie wszystkiego za pomocą jupyter notebook
+`primers.csv` - example file with primers data for NEW METHOD

+`barcodes_primers.csv` - example file with primers and barcodes data for OLD METHOD

 # To use: